 Providing impasse resolution services through mediation, fact-finding, and conciliation.

 Resolving disputes as to the legality of strikes.

 Collecting and monitoring registration and financial filings by employee organizations.

-Training labor and management reps in the collective bargaining methods and rules
+Training representatives of labor and management in the methods and rules of collective bargaining.

 The agency is organized into the following sections: